josephrhobbs/josephrhobbs.github.io/source/subjects/probability/lesson-1.md

 \[ \forall A . \mathbb{P}(A) \ge 0 . \]

-That looks like a lot, but it actually makes a very simple statement.
 The symbol \( \forall A \), for those unfamiliar, is read as "for all A".
 Therefore, we read this axiom in English as "for all A, the probability of A is greater than or equal to zero".
 In other words, a probability can never be negative.
 We establish this axiom by intuition... what would a negative probability even _mean_?

 ### Axiom of Normalization